ahurta92/ams562-notes/lectures/6/classes1.rst

 Classes and Members
 ************************

-- A class is a user-defiend type made up of
+- A class is a user-defined type made up of

     -  built-in types
     -  other user-defined types